How To Install Gutter Guards (2023 Guide)

 Reverse-curve gutter guards also require professional installation.
 They start beneath your shingles, extend out over the gutter, and then curve back slightly.
 Surface tension allows water to follow that curve into the gutter while debris rolls off.

 These gutter guards protect from most debris, although small particles, such as shingle grit, can get past them.
-What you trade for slightly less protection is one of the least maintenance-intensive guards out there.
 Reverse curve guards require the least cleaning since they use water flow to push debris off onto the ground efficiently.

 How To Choose the Right Gutter Guards

 Choosing the right gutter guards comes down to price, installation process, location, and performance.
 These factors determine which gutter guard is right for you and your home.
-For example, homeowners in heavily forested regions will want a micro-mesh guard since they handle pollen and pine needles better.
+For example, homeowners in heavily forested regions will want a micro-mesh guard since they are the best gutter guards for pine needles and pollen.

 Below, we’ll discuss these factors in greater detail and explain how they can impact your gutter guard installation: